DavidXanatos/DiskCryptor/Doc/PartitionLayout.md

 Partitions which were created via the DiskCryptor "Encrypt" command, including the Windows OS partition.

-The size of the decrypted partion is exactly the same as the underlying physical partition.
+The size of the decrypted partition is exactly the same as the underlying physical partition.
 The first 2048 bytes of the physical partition are replaced by the `dc_header`.
 The original content of the first 2048 bytes is stored in a hidden file named `$dcsys$`.

 The DC driver creates `$dcsys$` when the user encrypts the hard disk.
 It stores the physical address of the file in `dc_header.stor_off`.
 Whenever the file system driver accesses the first 2048 bytes, the DC driver redirects the I/O command to `stor_off`.